 A substance use disorder IS a disease, NOT a moral failing.
 Substance Users are not weak.
 They are people like everyone else.
 They have families, jobs, and could be our neighbor or friend.

-I believe, as do many others, that part of the reason people fee that addiction is not a disease is the STIGMA that is still attached to people that struggle with addiction.
-This stigma is real, and it is one of the major barriers that a substance abuser needs to overcome so they can seek help for their problem.
-Addicts don’t want their employers to find out they are going into treatment for fear of losing their jobs, and they are often afraid of sharing this problem with their family members because of the shame it might bring their family.
+I believe the reason people feel a substance use disorder is not a disease is the STIGMA attached to people struggling with it.
+Stigma is a major barrier a substance user needs to overcome to receive help.
+They don’t want their employers to find out they are going into treatment for fear of losing their jobs.
+They are reluctant to share their use with their family due to the shame it might bring them.

-Ending the stigma about addiction and recovery will not be easy.
-But the more we talk about it, the more we educate, the more time we spend with community outreach, the more our communities will begin to see that addiction is a health issue, and that affects everyone in the community.
+Ending the stigma about substance use and recovery will not be easy.
+The more we talk about it, educate and spend time with community outreach, the more people will see that this is a health issue that affects everyone in the community.
 Lessening the stigma will allow individuals and families suffering from this disease to find the help they need, and see that true recovery is not just a possibility, but a reality.